aging

 • Buddhist death meditation: letting go of regrets

-Buddhist death meditation encourages a gradual letting go of regrets.
 In her most recent book, Alive Until You’re Dead: Notes on the Home Stretch, the 81-year-old Zen teacher, editor and writer Susan Moon relates an ordeal she went through while riding on public transit from Berkeley to the San Francisco airport.
-When she got to
+When she got to the airport, she realized that her carry-on bag, which had…

 Read More